adamhsparks/read.abares/README.md

 The Australian Agricultural and Grazing Industries Survey (AAGIS) region mapping files report geometry errors that can be repaired using the `sf::st_make_valid()` function.
 {read.abares} automatically repairs these geometries for you when you import the data.

-### File Caching

-{read.abares} supports caching the files using `tools::R_user_dir(package = "read.abares", which = "cache")` to save the files in a standardised location across platforms so you don't have to worry about where the files went or if they're still there.
-When requesting the files {read.abares} will first check if they are available locally either in cached or temporary storage.
-Caching is not mandatory, you can just work with the downloaded files in `tempdir()`, which is cleaned up when your R session ends.

 ### Multiple Geospatial Data Classes Supported

 {read.abares} supports multiple classes of objects to support your workflow with the NetCDF data.